Can I Sell My House for Cash If I Have a Mortgage?

 The Payoff Letter Process

-When you sell your home, the title company requests a payoff letter (also called a payoff statement) from your lender.
-This document shows the exact balance owed as of a specific date, including your principal balance, accrued interest through the expected closing date, and any outstanding fees.
-Payoff amounts are typically valid for 10 to 30 days.
-If closing gets delayed, the title company orders a new one.
+When you sell your home, the title company requests a payoff letter, also called a payoff statement, from your lender.
+This document shows the balance owed as of a specific date, including principal, accrued interest through the expected closing date, and any lender fees.
+If closing gets delayed, the title company may need an updated payoff.

-You don't need to contact your lender yourself.
-The title company handles the request, receives the letter, and wires the payoff amount directly to your lender from the sale proceeds at closing.
-Whatever's left after the mortgage payoff, closing costs, and any other liens goes to you.
+You usually do not need to contact your lender yourself once the title company opens the file.
+The title company handles the request, receives the payoff, and sends the required payoff amount from the sale proceeds at closing.
+Whatever remains after the mortgage payoff, closing costs, prorations, and any other liens is your net proceeds.

 Prepayment Penalties

 Some mortgages include prepayment penalties for paying off the loan early.
-These are most common in loans originated between 2005 and 2008, as well as hard money loans and certain adjustable-rate mortgages.
+These are most common in loans originated between 2005 and 2008, and hard money loans and certain adjustable-rate mortgages.
 In Florida, prepayment penalties are legal but must be clearly disclosed in your loan documents.

-Typical penalties range from 1% to 3% of the remaining loan balance.
-On a $200,000 balance, that's $2,000 to $6,000.
-FHA and VA loans don't carry prepayment penalties.
+Some loans have prepayment penalties, and the amount depends on the note.
+FHA and VA loans usually do not carry prepayment penalties.
 If you're unsure whether your mortgage has one, check your original promissory note or call your loan servicer.
-The title company will factor any penalty into the closing settlement, so there are no surprises at the table.
+The title company will include any confirmed penalty on the closing settlement statement before funds are disbursed.

 What About a HELOC or Second Mortgage?